maneckeb/fingerpick_builder/content/english/newsletter/_index.md

   Looking for more tunes to learn?
 Check out my store on <a href="">Soundslice</a> for more tabs, and <a href="/contact">contact me</a> for 1:1 Lessons.

+  Here is a great tutorial on using Soundslice, I think one of the best tools for learning instruments.
+  <a target="_blank" href="https://www.soundslice.com/help/en/player/basic/99/overview/">https://www.soundslice.com/help/en/player/basic/99/overview/</a>

+  If you are having trouble viewing this emebeded Soundslice tab, hit the "fullscreen" button on the bottom of the player.

   Happy Picking, Burl.

  <div class="col-12">